poseidon/matchbox/Documentation/virtual-hardware.md

     ip link show                      # find new link e.g. enp0s20u2
     brctl addif docker0 enp0s20u2

-Restart the client machine and it should PXE boot using the boot config and cloud config based on its UUID, MAC address, or your configured defaults.
+Restart the client machine and it should PXE boot using the boot and config settings based on its UUID or MAC address and your data volume.

 ## Next